Oklahoma's favorite sons return to Capitol

 “The paintings will appear like they are floating in these different niches,” she said.

-They join more than 500 works of art returning to the Capitol.
+They join more than 500 other works of art returning to the Capitol.

+About 90% of the artwork will be installed by the end of the year, she said.
+The reinstallation began on June 6.

-The life-size portraits were done by the late Charles Banks Wilson, who also did four murals underneath the dome depicting the state’s history from the 1500s to pre-statehood.
+The life-size portraits were done by the late Charles Banks Wilson, who also painted the four murals underneath the dome depicting the state’s history from the 1500s to the pre-statehood era.

 People are also reading…

-Wilson’s portrait, done by Mike Wimmer, is also in the Capitol.
+Wilson’s portrait, painted by Mike Wimmer, is also in the Capitol.
 Wilson died in 2013.

-The four portraits were commissioned by the Legislature in 1960, Sharples said, and Wilson produced them from about 1960 to 1968.
+The portraits of Rogers, Thorpe, Kerr and Sequoyah were commissioned by the Legislature in 1960, Sharples said, and Wilson produced them from about 1960 to 1968.

 The Oklahoma Arts Council has designed a curatorial plan that is chronological, providing visitors the opportunity to understand state history from pre-statehood to the present, Sharples said.